cesareferrari/newsletter/react/20190923-multiple-input.md

 />
 ```

-When we enter a name in our input, a changeHandler() function is called that updates state for this field:
+When we type in a name in our input, a `changeHandler()` function is called that updates state for this field:

 ```
 changeHandler = event => {